Last updated June 18th, 2021.

 Repulse Bay is known for being more expensive than Stanley.
 Wealthy Chinese businessmen buy summer homes near their yachts in the former, while the latter has a trendy vibe and is geared toward western foreigners.

 Views of Repulse Bay.
 Don’t worry too much about the name – the scenic ocean views are just fine.
+This is one of Hong Kong’s most expensive neighborhoods.

 Across the harbor from Hong Kong Island, Kowloon is somewhat grittier and farther from the banks and neighborhoods where most expats work.
 Yet the peninsula still enjoys great access to Central.